hirayoki22/Dynamic-Table/README.md

   - Sort Z-A
   - Clear column
   - Remove column
-+ Drag & drop on mouse down to switch the header's position.
-Will automatically change the entire column's position.
++ Drag & drop on mouse down to enter the dragging state and switch the header's position.
+Will automatically change the entire column's position un mouse release.
 + Quick sort ASC/DESC a previously sorted column via the quick sort button that will only show up for said column.

-> Clear and Remove Column options trigger a popup confirmation to show up.

 ## Table cells and rows